-The 50K has about 7800′ elevation gain and 5 aid stations.
+The 55K has about 9300′ elevation gain and 5 aid stations.
 It has two major climbs that take runners over 8000′ and is mostly narrow ATV trail, some dirt road and some pavement that will bring runners to the finish in Challis.
-It is a large loop, with a 3.5 mile down and back from Keystone Aid Station to the old Ghost Town of Bayhorse, which will allow runners to see crew members and also see where they stand against the field at that point.
+It is a “double lollipop” loop, with a 3.5 mile down and back from Keystone Aid Station to the old Ghost Town of Bayhorse, which will allow runners to see crew members and also see where they stand against the field at that point.

 START – BIRCH CREEK SADDLE (mile 9)

 After leaving the START at the Challis City Park, you will head south on the HWY 93 shoulder for several hundred yards until reaching the 4-wheeler trail next to the highway on the right.
-Follow the two track trail down for two miles to the Land of the Yankee Fork Interpretive Center.
-Cut through the parking lot and begin the Lombard Trail System, a two track trail that will lead you for quite some time.
+Follow the two track trail to the Dump Road and jump on the trails winding through the sagebrush and over to the Lombard trail system, a two track trail that will lead you for quite some time.
 Stay on the Lombard Trail for a 4 mile climb, and up to a lower saddle where an informational placard will give you some geographic history of the surrounding area.
 Continue ~1.5 miles on the Lombard Trail (now cutting along Blue Mountain, side-hill) to the first Aid Station, BIRCH CREEK SADDLE.